haroldcampbell/performance-grids/README.md

 The BoxGrid directive has 4 attributes.

-- box-grid-id: creates an id property with the specified binding
+- box-grid-id: Creates an `id` property with the specified binding
-- highlight-level: controls how the cells are highlighted
+- highlight-level: Controls how the cells are highlighted
-- grid-data-source: json data that is used to determine the size of the grid
+- grid-data-source: JSON data that is used to determine the size of the grid
-- levels-data-source: json data that contains data that we want to visualize.
+- levels-data-source: JSON data that contains data that we want to visualize.

 #### BoxGrid highlight-level Attribute